-A few suggestions, and they focus mostly on tightening up the prose.
+A few suggestions, but they focus mostly around sentence structure: